 What is fracking and why is it controversial?

-The government has given the go-ahead to the controversial technique known as "fracking".
 Hydraulic fracturing, or fracking, is a technique designed to recover gas and oil from shale rock.
-But what benefits could it bring?
-And should we be concerned?
+But how does it work and why is it controversial?

 What is fracking?